What is a 504 PLAN?

-Having your child, who has an IEP or 504, have access to Accessible Instruction Material (AIM) can make all the difference in their education.
+Having your child, who has an IEP or 504, have access to Accessible Instruction Material (AIM) can make a positive difference in their education.
 AIM is for all students who qualify as having a "print disability" and provides them access to textbooks and other materials in accessible forms such as braille, audio, and digital text.

 For more information about IEP's and 504 Plans, visit the following websites:

 - Identifying and Evaluating Students for Special Education Services - from the MN Disability Law Center

 - Special Education Advisor - many fact sheets about special education